irebernardidev/Pop_Quiz_MP2/README.md

    * Create a back end database to enable me to store scores which would then allow you to see how you scored against other players.
    * Look further into the accessibility for people with colour blindness, perhaps by adding symbols such as a tick or cross next to the answer when they are checked.

+## Accessibility
+Throughout coding this site I kept accessibility in mind, to ensure that the website is user friendly for any user.
+I did this by:

+  * Using semantic HTML.
+  * Using descriptive aria labels for all links.
+  * Providing information for screen readers when using icons - such as footer icons.

 [Back to top](#)